SID000/mc-server-install/README.md

 # mc-server-install
-A script that automatically sets up a minecraft server Just run these commands to download JRE and the minecraft server
+A script that automatically sets up a minecraft server.
+Just run these commands to download JRE and the minecraft server
 ```
 $ chmod +x install.sh